 Understanding the correct and appropriate use of modifier 26 will be key to filing clean claims and avoiding denials for duplicate billing.
 Remember, the facility that performed the test must also file a claim for reimbursement of the technical component.
 This is why reporting modifier 26 on the same procedure code for the interpreting doctor will be critical in demonstrating your provider’s specific role in the service performed.
 As such, reporting the 26 modifier correctly decreases your likelihood of incorrect payer denials and reduces delayed payment.

 It can be easy to become confused trying to keep the components of a procedure straight and remembering when modifier 26 should be applied.
 A helpful tip to keep in mind is this: if the provider doesn’t own the technical equipment, they can’t bill for the technical component.
-In order to bill correctly, use of modifier 26 conveys that the provider only performed the professional component of the procedure.
+In order to bill correctly, the use of modifier 26 conveys that the provider only performed the professional component of the procedure.